joel16/gLib2D/README.md

 and to simplify the use of pspgu.
 The goals : keep it simple, keep it small, keep it fast.

+# Changes in this fork:
+This fork of glib2D does the following:

+- No longer relies on ancient versiosn of libpng or libjpeg.
+- Uses stb_image (easy to update)
+- Adds support for loading BMP, GIF, PNM, PGM, and TGA files.
+- some general cleanup

 # Known limitations

 - Draw & display buffers can't actually be used as real textures.
 Just a way